Average grade level performance for 3rd graders on math standardized tests. The 2023 County Health Rankings used data from 2018 for this measure.

-Reading scores measures performance outcomes on math tests for 3rd grade students in a county compared with the national average for 3rd graders.
+Math Scores measures performance outcomes on math tests for 3rd grade students in a county compared with the national average for 3rd graders.
 Many states implement standardized tests to measure the academic achievement of districts, schools, and students.
 Standardized test scores are often reported by state departments of education.
-The average academic performance of students in a given school district can be considered to reflect the total set of (both in- and out of-school) educational opportunities and resources available to children in that community.
-School achievement is a predictor of future academic outcomes.
-The literature indicates that strong academic performance at all grade levels is associated with better health outcomes such as life expectancy through increased educational opportunities, employment, and life satisfaction.[3-7]
+The average academic performance of students in a given school district can be considered to reflect the total set of (both in- and out of-school) educational opportunities and resources available to children in that community.1 School achievement is a predictor of future academic outcomes.2 The literature indicates that strong academic performance at all grade levels is associated with better health outcomes such as life expectancy through increased educational opportunities, employment, and life satisfaction.3-7

 Key Measure Methods